rudderlabs/terraform-provider-rudderstack/docs/resources/destination_LINKEDIN_INSIGHT_TAG.md

 Optional:

-- `blacklist` (List of String) Enter the event names to be blacklisted.
+- `blacklist` (List of String) Enter the event names to be denylisted.
-- `whitelist` (List of String) Enter the event names to be whitelisted.
+- `whitelist` (List of String) Enter the event names to be allowlisted.

 <a id="nestedatt--config--event_to_conversion_id_map"></a>